statapps/power.ctepd/README.md

 ## Power and sample size for clinical trials and epidemiology

 "power.ctepd" is a R package for power and sample size calculations.
-Please use the following steps to install 'bhm' package:
+Please use the following steps to install 'power.ctepd' package:

 1. First, you need to install the 'devtools' package.
 You can skip this step if you have ' devtools' inst